 It is said that the architect couldn’t get down when he finished the cupola of the main church.
 He cried out: ‘Togh astvats indz ta-tev’, which means ‘May God give me wings’.
 And so the monastery got its name © Jehu Molina

 The sheer abundance of incredible monasteries in Armenia warrants a second spot dedicated to the country on this list.
-Tatev Monastery is iconically situated on the cliffs above a deep section of the Vorotan gorge.
-The fortified clifftop monastery of Tatev dates to the 9th century.
+With a dramatic clifftop setting that overlooks the Vorotan Gorge, Tatev Monastery dates to the 9th century.
 The date of the now-vanished first church at the monastery is unknown, but in 844 Bishop Davit persuaded the Princes of Syunik to grant lands which would support the founding of a monastery worthy to house the relics which the church in Syunik possessed.
 His successor, Bishop Ter-Hovhannes, built the main church, dedicated to Sts Paul and Peter between 895 and 906.
 It is somewhat intermediate in style between the earlier domed basilica churches and the later cross-dome churches.
 The umbrella cupola is supported by an unusually tall decorated circular tambour.
 On the east façade, above the triangular niches, long snakes are looking at two heads while on the north façade, above a window, two shorter snakes are looking at a person: Armenians supposedly regarded snakes as protectors of their homes.

 Gelati Monastery, Georgia